semantic-textual-relatedness/semantic-textual-relatedness.github.io/docs/index.md

 All deadlines are 23:59 UTC-12 ("anywhere on Earth").

 ## **Dataset**
-Data for the shared task is now available.
-[SemRel Repo](https://github.com/semantic-textual-relatedness/Semantic_Relatedness_SemEval2024#citing-this-work)
+The data for this shared task is now available [here](https://github.com/semantic-textual-relatedness/Semantic_Relatedness_SemEval2024#citing-this-work).